deeksha-singh030/Global-Quantum-Project-for-Womanium-2023/README.md

 ### Repository Contents
 This repository encompasses a variety of resources utilized during the workshop:
-- Presentation slides employed during the offlien sessions, offering comprehensive oberview of each segment.
+- Presentation slides employed during the offline sessions, offering comprehensive overview of each segment.
 - Code samples and tutorials utilizing **Qiskit** providing students with a practical understanding of coding quantum algorithms.

 ### Acknowledgement
 - **Nisha Singh:** Principal of Modern College of Professional Studies, for her invaluable support and permission to host this transformative event.
-- **Aparna Singh:** Head of the Computer Science Department, whose visinory Guidance played a pivotal role in shaping this educational endeavpr.
+- **Aparna Singh:** Head of the Computer Science Department, whose visinory Guidance played a pivotal role in shaping this educational endeavor.
 - **Participating Students:" Your active engagement and enthusiasm created inspiring learning environment that drove the success of this workshop.

 ### Get in Touch
 If you have any feedback, suggestions, or questions, please don't hesitate to reach out.
 Your insights are invaluable in enhancing future editions of this workshop and repository.
-Let's continue unraveling teh mysteries of quantum physics and computing together!
+Let's continue unraveling the mysteries of quantum physics and computing together!